Legal Information Technology: Data Analysis & Coding for Access to Justice

 No prior coding experience is required.
 The course recognizes that students may bring a range of prior skills and knowledge.
 Both learning and evaluation have been designed to allow students who are beginners to coding and legal data analysis opportunities to successfully explore a new area, while also allowing students who already have relevant technical skills – as well as students who want to push their skillsets further – to take on more advanced projects.
 As such, participation is weighted heavily and final projects can be completed with limited coding.

 The course involves both synchronous and asynchronous components.
 After an initial synchronous introductory class, the first half of the course will be delivered asynchronously, through online modules and small coding projects.
 The instructor will be available for online troubleshooting sessions and for other support during the hours notionally set aside for classes in the weeks when modules and small coding projects are completed.
 Once the initial modules are completed, a synchronous discussion class will be held to explore ethical, professional, social and economic impacts, with some critical readings provided.
-The second half of the course will involve students working independently on a final project either individually or in groups (with the course instructor available for troubleshooting), presenting a draft of that project to colleagues for feedback, and finalizing the project.
+The second half of the course will involve students working on a final project either individually or in groups (with the course instructor available for troubleshooting), presenting a draft of that project to colleagues for feedback, and finalizing the project.

 Synchronous sessions will be delivered in a hybrid (hyflex) format, meaning that students can elect to attend any given synchronous session either in person or remotely via Zoom.
 Classes will be scheduled in 3-hour blocks.